-The intent of these policies is to provide education and outreach to all residential landowners who own, board or keep large animals.
+The intent of this policy is to provide education and outreach to all landowners who own, board or keep livestock.
 The policies are intended to complement the other grazing, pasturing and outdoor confinement area policies that have been created.
 It has also been selected as the policy approach because this program will inform landowners that they are in a wellhead protection area, what stewardship funds (if any) are available and best management practices that should be implemented.
 The information provided through education and outreach will also provide advice to those residents who will require a risk management plan.
 It is anticipated that these policies will promote voluntary action to address significant threats.

-The policies specify that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
+The policy specifies that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
 The lead SPA was chosen due to their expertise and knowledge of source protection, as well as to provide consistency in education programs across the region, particularly where delivery will be in municipalities that fall into both SPA's.
 However, it is expected that the work be shared among both SPA's, particularly with respect to delivery.

-The policies state that education and outreach shall be developed and delivered within one year of the plan taking effect.
+The policy states that education and outreach shall be developed and delivered within one year of the plan taking effect.
 The intention of this timeframe is to equip landowners with ample knowledge of best management practices intended to manage the specific risks.
 The timing has been intentionally staggered so that education precedes risk management plans.
 The principle is to educate thoroughly prior to requiring action.

-For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies R.1.7, A.1.7 and C.1.7" beginning on page 11.
+For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies RAC.1.7" beginning on page 11.